Without the correct grip on your forehand, you will not have a good forehand.

 To grip the racquet with a continental grip, grab the neck of the racquet with your right hand.
 Then slide your hand, without rotating the racquet, all the way down to the grip.
 If you’re hitting a slice forehand then, the continental grip is a great option.
 It is also used for volleys and the serve, but not recommended for forehand groundstrokes.

 Stop paying full price for tennis gear!
 Get deals on shoes, racquets & more up to 70% off.

 When deciding which grip is best, you’ll want to do what feels most natural for you.
 Go out on the court and hit several forehands with each grip to see which one you prefer.
 Use the images on this page or watch a video on forehand grips will help you know which kind you are using.

 Typically a more western grip will result in more topspin while an eastern grip will have more power and be a little flatter ball.
 I do not recommend a continental grip or a full western for recreational tennis players.

 The continental grip doesn’t allow for a lot of topspin on your forehand, so you will struggle to make them consistently.
 A full western grip does allow for topspin but it does not usually have much power, and it is difficult to time the shot.
-To master a full western grip like Nadal, you need to practice for hours a day which most players don’t have time for.
+To master a full western grip, you need to practice for hours a day which most players don’t have time for.